 Since I make my studio here in NJ available as a Photo studio rental space, I frequently meet newer photographers who would like to dabble in studio photography a bit, but don’t have much experience of working in a studio.
 Sometimes they have experience with off-camera flash on location, or with a small home studio – and they would like to try out working in a larger studio area, using a range of studio lighting gear.
 (Btw, aside from some continuous lighting, the studio flashes are all Profoto.
 There are reasons for this.)

 With their first time in the studio, the newer photographer might be a little overwhelmed with all the choice – where to even start!?
 My suggestion is always to start with very simple lighting.
 You can achieve a lot without going all the way and using five studio heads with five different light modifiers.

 With a fairly straight-forward way of working with studio lights, here are my tips for your first time in the studio.
-It shouldn’t be overwhelming, but should be stress-free fun instead!
+It shouldn’t be overwhelming – it should be stress-free fun instead!